ome/omero-documentation/omero/developers/scripts/user-guide.rst

 The script is well documented and should get you started.
 A few points to note:

-Since the OMERO 4.3 release, if you are using the 'Blitz Gateway', you can get a connection wrapper like this:
+If you are using the 'Blitz Gateway' then you can get a connection wrapper like this:

 ::